PhE/pygido/README.rst

   to run a docker container with all my dev tools in a single command.

 * I work on 2 different branches of the same project.
   Each branch has its own dependencies.
-I want 2 different docker image ready to launch in a single command.
+I want 2 different docker images ready to launch in a single command.

 * The laptop I am working on is not mine.
-I want to be able to write code with a graphical IDE.
+I want to be able to write code with a graphical IDE at a minimal setupcost.

 Install